protonemedia/laravel-splade-docs/title-meta.md

 SEO::twitterImage(public_path('home.png'));
 ```

-In the `splade-seo.php` configuration file you may set default values, and there's also an `auto_fill` option.
-When you set this option to `true`, values passed to `SEO::title()` and `SEO::description()` method will also be applied to the corresponding Twitter tags.
+In the `splade-seo.php` configuration file, you may set default values and an `auto_fill` option.
+When you set this option to `true`, values passed to `SEO::title()` and `SEO::description()` methods will also be applied to the corresponding Twitter tags.

 ## Custom Meta Tags